 “I love a good tipple, it’s true.
 But do you know what wows me more?
 An incredible meal!
 Worry less about the lack of alcohol and spoil your guests to an incredible, thoughtful meal with wild desserts akin to a trip through Willy Wonka’s Chocolate Factory.
 Your guests will remember the wedding meal of their life, not the lack of boozy drinks.” – Claire Eliza, Editor-in-Chief of Bridal Musings

 “If you are hosting a dry wedding, think of a way to focus more on entertainment.
-Whether it’s anything from getting an amazing cover band to an unexpected aerialist, give your wedding a wow factor where your guests will forget about the wedding being an alcohol-free wedding.
+Anything from getting an amazing cover band to an unexpected aerialist.
+Give your wedding a wow factor where your guests will forget about the wedding being an alcohol-free wedding.
 Maybe even consider some fun interactive mocktails.” – Weddings by Susan Dunne

 It’s okay to set a different vibe.